Simple Dynamics for Plurality Consensus: Introduction

-A natural question arising from our results is whether a (slightly) larger random sample of neighbors might lead to a significant speed-up of the convergence time to majority consensus.
+A natural question suggested by our findings is whether (slightly) larger random samples of nodes' neighborhoods might lead to significant improvements in convergence time to plurality consensus.
 We provide a negative answer to this question.
-We consider the generalization of the 3-majority dynamics, the $h$-majority one, where every node, at every time step, updates his color according to the majority of the colors supported by an arbitrary number $h$ of random neighbors.
-We prove a lower bound $\Omega \left( k / h^2 \right)$ on the convergence time of the $h$-majority, for integers $k$ and $h$ such that $k/h = O \left( n^{1/4 - \epsilon} \right)$, where $\epsilon$ is an arbitrarily-small positive constant.
-We emphasize that scalable and efficient protocols must yield low communication complexity and small node congestion at every time step.
-These properties are guaranteed by the $h$-majority dynamics only when $h$ is small, say $h = O(\polylog (n))$: in this case, our lower bound says that the resulting speed up is only polylogarithmic with respect to the 3-majority dynamics.
+To this purpose, we consider $h$-plurality, i.e., the natural generalization of the $3$-majority dynamics in which every node, in each round, updates his color according to the plurality of the colors supported by $h$ randomly sampled neighbors.
+We prove a lower bound $\Omega \left( k/h^2 \right)$ on the convergence time of the $h$-plurality dynamics, for integers $k$ and $h$ such that $k/h = \mathcal{O}\left( n^{1/4 - \epsilon} \right)$, with $\epsilon$ an arbitrarily-small positive constant.
+We emphasize that scalable and efficient protocols must yield low communication complexity and small node congestion in every round.
+These properties are guaranteed by the $h$-plurality dynamics only when $h$ is small, say $h = \mathcal{O}(\polylog (n))$: In this case, our lower bound implies that the resulting speed-up is only polylogarithmic with respect to the $3$-majority dynamics.